 How do you feel when your partner isn’t with you?
 Do you worry about who he or she may potentially meet, or might be spending time with?
 Do you frequently call or text to check-up?
 Do you need constant contact and reassurance of his or her feelings for you?
 Should you consider that instinct or paranoia?

-How can you know whether you have good instincts that you should trust, or you’re just paranoid and ruining what could be a good thing?
-Well, unless you’ve chosen to be with a player or known philanderer, it’s most likely your insecurity that’s creating your suspicions.
+Use your rational thinking to decide whether you have good instincts that you should trust, or you’re just paranoid and ruining what could be a good thing.
+Unless you’ve chosen to be with a player or known philanderer, it’s most likely your insecurity that’s creating your suspicions.

 Paranoia is cancerous to relationships.
 If you’re afraid your partner doesn’t want you as much as you want him, you’ll usually start to reject him out of insecurity, or you may become needy and smothering—hanging on for dear life.

 Common paranoid actions:

 - Reject when you feel rejected.
 Putting up an emotional wall to protect yourself that prevents you from getting close to someone you truly want.

 - Compete with him or her to prove your worth and show you’re good enough.

 - Manipulate by using guilt or blame, or by playing the victim.